-U.S. Department of Agriculture plant hardiness zone 8 is not one of the warmest zones, but it’s not one of the coolest zones either.
-In zone 8, the average minimum winter temperatures dip into the range of 10 to 20 F. (-12 to -7 C.).
+USDA plant hardiness zone 8 is not one of the warmest zones, but it’s not one of the coolest zones either.
+In zone 8, the average minimum winter temperatures dip into the range of 10 to 20 degrees F. (-12 to -7 C.).

 Choosing Ground Cover Plants in Zone 8

-While some ground covers can be a substitute for grass, sometimes gardeners wish to keep foot traffic off the areas with ground coverage.
-Be sure to decide in advance if you intend your ground cover to be walked on or not, because you’ll want different plants for each option.
+While some groundcovers can be a substitute for grass, sometimes gardeners wish to keep foot traffic off the areas with ground coverage.
+Be sure to decide in advance if you intend for your groundcover to be walked on or not, because you’ll want different plants for each option.

 Ground Covers for Zone 8

-Dwarf nandina (Nandina domestica dwarf cultivars) plants grow to 3 feet (.9 m.) or less in zones 6b through 9.
-They make great ground cover plants in zone 8 and spread quickly by underground stems and suckers.
+Dwarf nandina (Nandina domestica dwarf cultivars) plants grow to 3 feet (91 cm.) or less in zones 6b through 9.
+They make great groundcover plants in zone 8 and spread quickly by underground stems and suckers.
 The new shoot foliage has tones of red.
-Nandina is okay in full sun but it tolerates full shade areas as well.
+Nandina is okay in full sun, but it tolerates full shade areas as well.